-The empirical CDF is about as simple as it can be.
+The empirical cumulative distribution function is about as simple as it can be.
 It makes no assumptions about the limiting distribution.
-It merely lines up the random variables in order, smallest to largest, and counts them, normalized to the y-axis.
-The inverse, known as quantiles, answer the question: "How many observations are below this percentage of all observations?"
-Together they are handy tools for explaining probability and risk to clients.
+In merely lines up the random variables in order, smallest to largest, and counts them, normalized to the y-axis.
+The inverse, known as Quantiles, answer the question: "How many observations are below this percentage of all observations?"
+Together they are handy tools for explain probability and risk to clients.

-With α still set to 1.5 and β set to 0.5, make sure that Column B (and only Column B) in the CDF worksheet is sorted.
+With alpha still set to 1.5 and beta set to .5, make sure that column B (and only Column B) in the CDF worksheet is sorted.
 Then note a few individual points on the far right (upper) part of the plot.
 These are the extreme values that cause the distribution to have a heavy right tail.
 Since our random variable drives yield, these are happy events.

 Highlighted in yellow in Figure 8 are six common quantiles.
-The user can insert his own if he prefers an odd quantile like 0.325 or 0.6841.
-The 50 per cent quantile is explained in the box to the right and of course all others follow.
+The user can insert his own if he prefers an odd quantile like .325 or .6841.
+The 50% quantile is explained in the box to the right and of course all others follow.
 Now the model is furnishing useful information that can guide a decision.
-If the investor is happy with a 75 per cent chance of a 16.1 per cent return and believes the risk inherent in a distribution with the tails specified to produce this set of 10,000 returns, this project is for him[20].
+If the investor is happy with a 75% chance of a 16.1% return and believes the risk inherent in a distribution with the tails specified to produce this set of 10,000 returns, this project is for him.